stalkrbeardedler18/project-clean-code/CONTRIBUTING.md

 # Contributing to Project Clean Code

 Thank you for considering contributing to **Project Clean Code**!
 We appreciate your efforts to improve our library of best practices and tools.

 ## How to Contribute
 1. **Fork the repository** on GitHub.
 2. **Create your feature branch** (`git checkout -b feature/YourFeature`).
 3. **Commit your changes** (`git commit -m 'Add some feature'`).
-4. **Push to the branch** (`git push origin feature/YourFeature`).
+4. **Push to your branch** (`git push origin feature/YourFeature`).
 5. **Open a Pull Request**.

 ## Guidelines